MCribari/ArenaLive-Ascension/README.md

 # ArenaLive for Ascension Bronzebeard/Malfurion.

 **->** ArenaLive is an unit frame addon that is based on the ArenaLive Spectator UI.
-Apart from raid boss frames, all necessary frames are included.
+Apart from raid boss frames, all necessary frames are included.<br>
 **->** For customization check ArenaLive inside addons options.

 ## Features: